mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

 representations of objects (construed as metaphysical subjects of properties) distinct from us.
 But how this position is ultimately supposed to cohere with Kant's other commitments in the 70s is, at best, unclear.
-It in facts seems a reasonably suspicion that Kant's various commitments in the 70s *don't* cohere, and that this resulting tension in his view is part of what pushes him towards the critical distinction between inner intuition and pure apperception.
+It in facts seems a reasonable suspicion that Kant's various commitments in the 70s *don't* cohere, and that this resulting tension in his view is part of what pushes him towards the critical distinction between inner intuition and pure apperception.
 We'll talk about this distinction further when we discuss the argument of the Transcendental Deduction.
-In the next section I talk about Kant's revision of his *Dissertation* strategy in then argument of the MD.
+In the next section I talk about Kant's revision of his *Dissertation* strategy in the *Critique* for the argument of the MD.

-## The Logical & Real Uses of the Understanding {#the-logical-and-real-uses-of-the-understanding}
+## The Critical Strategy

 In the *Dissertation* Kant distinguishes between what he terms the "logical" and the "real" uses of the understanding (ID §23, 2:410--11).